mohibulhimu/employeemanagementsystem/README.md

 ### Services

 In this pack you can

-- Create a new Employee account<br>
+- Create a new Employee account along with ( Personal Info, Contact Info & Education Info) <br>
-Delete a Employee account <br>
+- Delete a Employee account <br>
-Edit a Employee account
+- Edit a Employee account .

 ### Installation steps